Zamiell/isaac-achievement-randomizer/docs/about.md

 - All enemies are champions without any drops.
 - Full heart damage from all sources.
+- Breakfast, Wooden Spoon, Mom's Underwear, Wire Coat Hanger, and Cat-O-Nine-Tails are always removed from pools.
 - Breakfast does not spawn.

 <br>